aibourk/MusicVisuals/README.md

 ### Visual 5

 # Description of the Project
 Using Processing, our team created visuals for our chosen audio Axel F by Crazy Frog.
 # How it works
+The way it works is that the visuals change based on the switch cases.
+If you press '0', Amy's visual shows.
+If you press '1', Roxana's visual shows.
+If you press '2', my visual shows and key '3' and '4' show Aleena's.

 # What I am most proud of in the assignment
+Ciara
 - I chose the song for this and im half proud of myself and half hate myself for choosing such an upbeat, classic and fun yet such an annoying,
 - Time stamps : 0-27s Amy, 28-42s Aleena, 43-1.10s Roxana, 1.11-1.24s Aleena, 1.24-1.50s Ciara
+- I am most proud of how this project allowed us to freely express our creative sides through the visuals we've each made.
+Though it was a tough project to work on, I feel that the end result turned out to be really great.
+And I'm proud that each of our visuals are all different and unique.
 # Rough draft
 - Time stamps : 0-27s Amy, 28-42s Aleena, 43-1.10s Roxana, 1.11-1.24s Aleena, 1.24-1.50s Ciara
 # Markdown Tutorial